 These silly lift-the-flap rhyming books from my store will help your kids learn to recognize and produce rhymes.
 You can use the fun literacy activity in your class library, at circle time, and even as a rhyming game.
 The class books, featuring familiar faces, will quickly become a favorite rhyming activity that your kids will want to read over and over again.

-Have you ever hear the “Willoughby Wallaby Woo” rhyming song?
+Have you ever heard the “Willoughby Wallaby Woo” rhyming song?
 These books were inspired by that song.
 I created 4 versions of the rhyming flipbook and they are all included in the printable resource.

 You can make a turtle book, a zebra book, a bear book, or a hippo book.
 If you feel like mixing things up a little bit, you can also make a book featuring more than one of the animals…a generic cover is also included.